woman-holding-her-hat-by-the-window-in-the-view-of-the-mirror-car

 Option A: A trip to ancient Rome (Baelo Claudia)

-Option B: Giants of the Strait (Whale Watching)
+Option B: Giants of the Strait (Whale watching)

-If you prefer to stay in Tarifa, book a tour of dolphin and whale watchingFrom the port of Tarifa, boats with marine biologists depart to take you to the heart of the Strait of Gibraltar.
+If you prefer to stay in Tarifa, book a tour of whale and dolphin watching.
+From the port of Tarifa boats with marine biologists will take you to the heart of the Strait of Gibraltar.

-Afternoon: Last-minute shopping and farewell
+Afternoon: Last shopping and farewell

 Have your last coffee in Piazza San Hiscio and start planning your next visit.